“The faculty promoted an open environment in which students were able to engage in

 development.
 Many of my professors infused their expertise in counseling with lectures

-my career as a professional counselor in the urban community upon graduating.
-The
+career as a professional counselor in the urban community upon graduating.
+The course

-course work was challenging and prepared me to further my education.
-I am currently
+work was challenging and prepared me to further my education.
+I am currently a doctoral

-a doctoral student in Counselor Education and Supervision.
-If you are considering
+student in Counselor Education and Supervision.
+If you are considering Chicago State

-Shalon McCray, M.A., 2011 graduate of Clinical Mental Health Counselor
+Shalon McCray, Doctoral Student (2011 graduate of Clinical Mental Health)